Can I Sue Addictive Online Games?

 - Increasing priority given to gaming to the extent that it takes priority over other interests and daily activities

-The pattern is normally evident for more than at least 12 months and results in marked distress or significant impairment in important areas of functioning, such as personally, socially, or at work.
+The pattern is often evident for more than at least 12 months and results in marked distress or significant impairment in important areas of personal, social, and work functioning.

 How Many People Are Addicted to Video Gaming?

-According to a study published in the International Journal of Mental Health and Addiction, 1.4% of those who play video games are “addicted gamers."
-Other studies suggest that the percentage may be higher (even as high as 9%).
-That equates to more than three million people in the United States.
+According to a study published in the International Journal of Mental Health and Addiction, 1.4% of those who play video games are considered to be addicted gamers.
+Other studies suggest that the percentage may be as high as 9%.
+That would equate to more than three million people in the United States.

 How Can Gaming Become an Addiction?